 If you’re in marketing, you might create a nurturing email campaign personalized to the target market and include links to compelling blog posts on your website.
 You have sales team follow up with calls to everyone who clicks through several times and throughout the campaign, you use social media to engage others in the target market who may not be included on your email list.

 Ultimately, taking this approach will broaden your base of contacts, increase your perception of value in the market, and put you in a better position to join conversations where and when they’re happening.
-At the KLA Group, we like to call this a “Connected Lead Generation Strategy” (check out this link for a free infographic that breaks down this process).
+At the KLA Group, we like to call this a “Connected Lead Generation Strategy”.
 At the end of the day, there are many tools at your disposal.
 But to leverage them successfully, you need a detailed lead generation strategy that gets you in front of prospects before issues arise.
 Do that and high quality leads will follow.